List of Transformers audio releases

 This is a list of audio releases in the Transformers media franchise.

 The Transformers: The Movie music

 Til All Are One

 Til All Are One is a soundtrack that contains musical compositions from The Transformers: The Movie.
-The release is a 2-CD set, the first contains tracks from Stan Bush Call to Action album.
+The release is a 2-CD set, the first contains tracks from Stan Bush's album Call to Action.
 The second CD contains the whole music score of The Transformers: The Movie (minus the three score pieces featured in the Motion Picture soundtrack release).
 It was released by 3H Enterprises as a BotCon '97 exclusive but after the album sold out in a short few months the album was reissued for BotCon '98.
 The song "Ground Zero" was rewritten and re-recorded by Bush as "Till All Are One" for his 2007 album In This Life.
 This newer version was used as the ending theme of the 2010 video game Transformers: War for Cybertron.

 Disc One (Stan Bush: Call to Action):